swoole/docs/public/en/memory/lock.md

 ### Error Example

 !> This code will result in `100%` deadlock in coroutine mode.
-Refer to [this article](https://course.swoole-cloud.com/article/2).

 ```php
 $lock = new Swoole\Lock();